Frequently asked questions.

 Will I be seeing you in person or remotely?

 That’s up to you.
-I see many clients remotely, through the secure HIPAA-compliant system mentioned above.
-I also see clients in person, at an office located at 26 Court Street, in downtown Brooklyn.
-This office is near to numerous subway stations and accessible by way of many lines, including the 2, 3, 4, 5, A, C, F, R, and G. When we first speak, we can discuss which you prefer, remote, in-person, or some combination of the two.
+Preferably, we will meet in person.
+That said, I also see clients remotely, through the secure HIPAA-compliant system mentioned above.
+My office is located at 26 Court Street, in downtown Brooklyn.
+This office is near numerous subway stations and accessible by way of many lines, including the 2, 3, 4, 5, A, C, F, R, and G. When we first speak, we can discuss which you prefer, remote, in-person, or some combination of the two.

 Can I talk to you before I sign up for therapy?

-Absolutely.
-I offer free 20-minute consultations for all prospective clients.
+Yes.
+I offer free 15-minute consultations for all prospective clients.
 This gives me an opportunity to hear about what brings you the therapy.
-More importantly, if gives you a sense of whether you may want to work with me.
+More importantly, it gives you a sense of whether you may want to work with me.
+That said, it is extremely difficult (if not impossible) to answer the question of whether we are the “right fit” from a short phone call.

 I can’t afford you/Your location isn’t convenient to me.
 Can you help me find a different therapist?